NilSagor/temporal_network/temporal_network.md

 The problem of data changing over time

+[22/03/2021]
+How pattern recurrence or pattern stability could tackle concept drift problem in large data set which are represented by temporal networks or data that can be transformed.

-How to tackle Concept drift problem in large data-sets, which are represented by temporal networks or data that can be transformed.
+~~How to tackle Concept drift problem in large data-sets, which are represented by temporal networks or data that can be transformed.~~